Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Determinants of Batch Size Effect

 \section{Determinants of Batch Size Effect}

-Given the prohibitive cost of batch size tuning in resource constrained environments, this section identifies the fundamental factors required to construct a reliable low-cost proxy for batch size tuning.
-We investigate how the impact of batch size varies through three key determinants: (i) LoRA rank, (ii) dataset scale, and (iii) base model capacity.
+This section identifies the fundamental factors required to construct a reliable low-cost proxy for batch size tuning.
+We investigate how the impact of batch size varies with three key determinants: (i) LoRA rank, (ii) dataset scale, and (iii) base model capacity.
 These variables are selected as they represent the primary factors of the total computational overhead in LoRA-based training.
 For each analysis, we maintain our setup established in Section \ref{sec:setup}, while altering each determinant independently.
-We reveal a critical insight for establishing an effective proxy: while batch size effects are largely robust to changes in LoRA rank and base model size, they are highly sensitive to dataset scale.
-Consequently, we demonstrate that one can reliably tune batch sizes for LoRA using lower rank with smaller models, while the full dataset scale should be preserved.
+We reveal a critical insight for establishing a proxy: while batch size effects are robust to changes in LoRA rank and base model size, they are highly sensitive to dataset scale.